Let the favor of the Lord our God be on us. Establish the work of our hands for us. Yes, establish the work of our hands. Psalm 90:17

 2 The Lord said, “Judah shall go up.
 I have delivered the land into his hand.”

 3 Judah said to Simeon his brother, “Come up with me into my lot, that we may fight against the Canaanites; and I likewise will go with you into your lot.”
 So Simeon went with him.
 4 Judah went up, and the Lord delivered the Canaanites and the Perizzites into their hand.
 They struck 10,000 men in Bezek.
 5 They found Adoni-Bezek in Bezek, and they fought against him.
 They struck the Canaanites and the Perizzites.
 6 But Adoni-Bezek fled.
 They pursued him, caught him, and cut off his thumbs and his big toes.
-7 Adoni-Bezek said, “Seventy kings, having their thumbs and their big toes cut off, scavenged under my table.
+7 Adoni-Bezek said, “Seventy kings, having their thumbs and their big toes cut off, used to pick up the crumbs under my table.
 As I have done, so the Lord has done to me.”
 They brought him to Jerusalem, and he died there.

 Jerusalem and Hebron Captured